OpenVADL/openvadl/docker/iss/aarch64-toolchain/README.md

 # RISC-V Toolchain Image

-This dockerfile provides the instructions to build an ubuntu docker image with the [RISC-V GNU toolchain]() installed.
+This dockerfile provides the instructions to build an ubuntu docker image with the [Aarch64 gnu toolchain]() installed.

 The RISC-V GNU toolchain is pretty large and takes some time to build.
 Thus is it very time-consuming to build a multi-platform image on one machine